Earn Flying Blue XP fast: 14 methods, and whether you can buy it

 Calculation examples: what does an XP really cost?

-The table above gives estimates, but the actual cost per XP depends on your route, season and booking moment.
+The table above gives estimates, but the actual cost per XP depends on your route, season and when you book.
 Here are concrete calculations for the most common methods:

 Route: ZWE-AMS-CDG-TUN round trip in Business Class